p2pcommons/specs/module.md

 archive (see also [Registration](#registration)).
 The `./` part of a relative path MAY be included.

-If included, `p2pcommons.avatar` MUST be a string containing one relative path not pointing outside the module folder NOT refer to a relative home or relative parent directory.
+If included, `p2pcommons.avatar` MUST be a string containing one relative path that MUST NOT refer to a relative home or relative parent directory.
 The relative path SHOULD refer to a valid image file within the Dat archive (see also [Registration](#registration)).
 The `./` part of a relative path MAY be included.